mrbobbybryant/documentation/admin-reference/r_configure_gateway_service_defaults.md

+Title: Service-Defaults Reference
+Product: Gateway
+Section: Configuration
+DocType: Regular

 Service-Defaults Reference
 =================================================

 The `service-defaults` section of the Gateway configuration file allows you to configure default values that apply to all services running on the Gateway.

 Overview
 ----------------------------------